 There are three ways in which we will seek to relax constraints on our model, making it more applicable in the context of real I/O workloads and systems.
 Firstly, caching is not yet supported in our model, and therefore in our measurements all caching (read-ahead and write-through) was disabled both on the disk and on the RAID controller.
 However, we appreciate the important role that caching at both these levels plays in I/O performance and we will therefore seek to incorporate it.
 Secondly, as discussed in Section 5.3, we currently constrain the alignment of RAID 5 write requests.
 In the future, we intend to extend the RAID 5 write model to describe requests that start with a partial stripe, followed by further data.
 Finally, we have assumed Markovian arrivals in our model, and have generated request streams that conform to this assumption for our measurements.
 We intend to compare the model response times with response times generated from real I/O traces.
 With these constraints removed, we can then extend the model to allow I/O request streams consisting of mixed request types and sizes.
 This will involve converting our analytical model into a multi-class queueing system.

 Acknowledgements

 We are grateful to Peter Harrison and Soraya Zertal for helpful discussions.
-This work is supported by EPSRC research grant "Intelligent Performance Optimisation of Virtualised Data Storage Systems" (iPODS) (EP/F010192/1), with industrial partners IBM and Reuters.
+This work is supported by EPSRC research grant EP/F010192/1.